dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

     | <---------------------------------------------------- |
     |                                                       |
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #message4-reject title="EAP-EDHOC Server rejection of message_3" artwork-align="center"}
+{: #message4-reject title="EAP-EDHOC Peer rejection of message_4" artwork-align="center"}

 ### Identity

-It is RECOMMENDED to use anonymous NAIs RFC7542 in the Identity Response as such identities are routable and privacy-friendly.
+It is RECOMMENDED to use anonymous NAIs {{RFC7542}} in the Identity Response as such identities are routable and privacy-friendly.

 While opaque blobs are allowed by {{RFC3748}}, such identities are NOT RECOMMENDED as they are not routable and should only be considered in local deployments where the EAP-EDHOC peer, EAP authenticator, and EAP-EDHOC server all belong to the same network.